Earth-Mass Planets in Tandem Disks: INTRODUCTION

 Rocky and icy planets form at the two boundaries, inner (ITR-MSR) and outer (MSR-OTR) where drifting solid particles accumulate. \citet{Ebisuzaki2017}, termed this ``Tandem planet formation theory'', because both regions function simultaneously as a planet factory.
-This theory naturally concentrates solid particles near 1~AU, reproducing required by the Grand Tack model.
+This theory naturally concentrates solid particles near 1~AU, reproducing \textbf{conditions required by both the Grand Tack and pebble accretion models, and can also account for the effects of pressure bumps in gas disks as demonstrated by \citet{Bae2023}}.

 In tandem planetary formation theory, rocky planets are formed in the inner MRI front, as described below.
 First, micron-sized solid particles grow through mutual collisions in the QA of the MSR.
 When their sizes become as large as centimeters, they start to decuple with the gas and settle down on the equatorial plane to form a thin subdisk in the gas disk (Figure 1).
-We call it as ``pebbles subdisk'' \citep{Cuzzi1993}.
-The orbital velocities of the solid particles were slightly lower than those of the gas (Keplerian velocity) in most parts of the gas disk (with the exception of the MRI front).
+We call it as ``pebbles subdisk'' \citep{Cuzzi1993}. \textbf{In a protoplanetary disk, gas would orbit at the Keplerian velocity if gravitational forces were the only interactions.
+However, the presence of a radial pressure gradient modifies the force balance.
+In regions where the pressure decreases outward, the gas experiences an additional outward force, which reduces the rotational velocity compared with the Keplerian velocity because of the partial cancellation of the gravitational force due to this additional outward force.
+Since the orbital velocity of solid particles are exactly that of the Keplerrian velocity, The solid particles orbits with slightly higher than that of gas.}

 Therefore, the solid particles lose their angular momentum through gas drag, such that they drift toward the central star and eventually arrive at the inner MRI front.
-Since in the inner MRI front ($r_\mathrm{in}$), however, pressure gradient became positive because of the density gap (Figure 2e), and the inward drift motion of the particles vanished.
+Since in the inner MRI front ($r_\mathrm{in}$), however, pressure gradient became minus because of the density gap (Figure 2e), and the inward drift motion of the particles vanished.
 The accumulated solid particles in the inner MRI front sank rapidly to the equatorial plane, and the density of the solid particles in the disk increased.
 Eventually, the gravitational instability takes place in the pebbles subdisk to form planetesimals.
 After that the rocky planetesimals rapidly grow in the inner MRI front swallowing continuously pebbles supplied from MSR.

 The total mass of the rocky particles, $M_\mathrm{Rocky}$, originally located in the region between the inner MRI front ($r_\mathrm{in}$) and the inner edge of the water sublimation zone (WSZ) ($r_{\mathrm{in\_wsz}}$), is an important quantity in the tandem planet formation theory, as it is eventually the total mass of the rocky planets.
 It is estimated as $1$--$10\,M_{\oplus}$ (Earth masses), depending on the model parameters.
 This is promising since the total mass of rocky planets of solar system is $1.98\,M_{\oplus}$ (Mercury, Venus, Earth, and Mars) which is well within the range suggested by model above.
 The next natural question is how many planets are formed from this total mass and, equivalently, how large are the individual masses of these planets?